What is Cai Guo-Qiang famous for?

 Cai was commissioned to create his explosive piece Fallen Blossoms back in 2009 by the Philadelphia Museum of Art.
 The performance element of the exhibition was displayed in the front of the museum and featured a massive blossom pattern that was then set on fire.
 To create the blossom, Cai used a metal net and scaffolding, as well as a gunpowder fuse, to set the entire design ablaze for exactly sixty seconds.

 The blossom that was set on fire was inspired by an old Chinese proverb ‘hua kai hua luo’ or 花開花落 (literally, “flower blossoms, flower falls”) that comments on the pain that comes when a life is taken unexpectedly.
 The title of the event and the exhibition were also selected to pay homage to the Philadelphia Museum of Art’s director, Anne d’Harnoncourt, who had just unfortunately passed away.

 How the explosion unfolded

 The momentary explosion that occurred successfully traced the form of the blossoming flower that had been there before the explosion, starting from the inner petals before radiating towards the outer areas.
 After the explosion, the canvas was published by the Fabric Workshop and Museum in early 2010.

-Additionally, although Cai’s provoking installations require months of preparation in order to pull off successfully, the canvases created from the explosion are entirely spontaneous.
+Additionally, although Cai’s provoking installations require months of preparation to pull off successfully, the canvases created from the explosion are entirely spontaneous.
 As such, his exhibitions are always accompanied by a sense of uncontrollability, which is a lot like death and life.